mtdowner/simple-website/README.md

 The character set (charset) for UTF-8 may seem insignificant, but is crucial for establishing how computers interpret characters.
 If the metadata for the character set is missing, that can lead to compromised security.
 There's quite a bit of history and technical information behind the charset attribute, but important takeaway from this exercise is that the VS Code boilerplate provides some sensible defaults.

-Edit the head
+## Edit the head

-The `<head> element in your HTML code contains information about your website not visible inside the browser tab.
+The `<head>` element in your HTML code contains information about your website not visible inside the browser tab.

 The metadata defines data about the HTML document, such as character set, scripts, and which browser the webpage opens in.

 The title of a webpage appears at the top of a browser window, and is significant in many ways.
 For example, the title is used by and displayed in search engines.
 Let's add a title.

- Important
+**Important**

 From this point forward, the ellipsis (```) indicates that previously declared code precedes or follows.
-There should be enough code provided as context to make necessary changes or update your work, but you should not  and paste the ellipsis into your code.
+There should be enough code provided as context to make necessary changes or update your work, but you should not copy and paste the ellipsis into your code.

-In the editor, modify the `<title> element so that it resembles the following example.
+In the editor, modify the `<title>` element so that it resembles the following example.

 ```html
 <head>